-Evidence of KLUs is present throughout the entire scope of Wonders Grade 5.
-Students are asked to use KLUs from the very first lesson.
-This continues throughout the program.
-When studying the Scope and Sequence of the materials, one can see practice with each KLU in a variety of contexts for a variety of purposes.
-In each Wonders Grade 5 unit, students are given opportunities to practice both informal and more formal writing.
+Review Notes: Evidence of KLUs is present throughout the entire scope of Wonders Grade 3 instructional materials.
+Students are asked to use KLUs from the very first lesson and continues throughout the program.
+When studying the Scope and Sequence of the materials, one is able to see practice with each KLU in a variety of contexts for a variety of purposes.
+In each Wonders unit, students are given opportunities to practice both informal and more formal writing.
 Language features of the specific genre are reviewed and practiced before the students use them in the context of their own writing and discussion.
 This is the format for all units of learning, allowing for teachers to expand what students can do with KLUs over all lessons and all units.